 - Beat in egg, honey, and vinegar.

-- Sift all of the dry ingredients together and then blend sifted dry ingredients into the wet ingredients.
+- Sift all of the dry ingredients together and then blend sifted dry ingredients into the wet ingredients, working in batches, stirring after each addition.

 - Divide the dough into two even pieces, wrap each piece of dough in plastic wrap, and refrigerate for 30 to 90 minutes.